UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ==========================================

+- Add win stat in `lootplot.s0`
 - Lock starter items (except for tutorial-cat)
 - Add unlocks for starter-items (win game)

+- Make key-bar transform after 4 activations (and increase mult?)

+- Make wildcard-shards UNCOMMON

+- Make helmet-items point downwards instead of UP, its better UX, and it makes more sense

+- Keys should start with a randomized rotation. (maybe they should point diagonally?
+Or something?
+Same as spears)

 - Make Destructive-archetype more viable.
 (Somehow?)
 - IDEA-1: Make some rocks UNCOMMON (ice-cube, mult-rocks?)
-- IDEA-2: Create new UNCOMMON item:
-- ITEM: Destroy items with Destroy trigger.
+- ITEM: (UNCOMMON) Destroy items with Destroy trigger.
 Trigger Reroll on items with Reroll trigger.
 Cost $1 to activate